Skip to main content

 • Checking this box reprocesses all documents in the source location on every workflow run.

-• Unchecking this box causes new documents that have been added to the source location, as well as existing documents in the source location that have had their contents or titles changed, since the last workflow run to be processed on future runs.
-Other previously processed documents are not processed again.
+• Unchecking this box causes only new documents that are added to the source location, or existing documents that are updated in the source location, since the last workflow run to be processed on future runs.
+Previously processed documents are not processed again.
+However:

 9. Click Continue.